NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

 ![ ]({{ site.baseurl }}/images/rfigs/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI/create-NDVI-1.png)

-    #play with breaks and colors to create a meaningful map
+    # Now, play with breaks and colors to create a meaningful map

-    #add a color map with 4 colors
+    # add a color map with 4 colors
     myCol <- rev(terrain.colors(4)) # use the 'rev()' function to put green as the highest NDVI value
-    #add breaks to the colormap, including lowest and highest values (4 breaks = 3 segments)
+    # add breaks to the colormap, including lowest and highest values (4 breaks = 3 segments)
     brk <- c(0, .25, .5, .75, 1)

-    #plot the image using breaks
+    # plot the image using breaks
     plot(ndvi_calc, main="NDVI for the NEON SJER Field Site", col=myCol, breaks=brk)

 ![ ]({{ site.baseurl }}/images/rfigs/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI/create-NDVI-2.png)